-Substance misuse scenarios are not confined to what is portrayed on TV dramas.
-Frequently people find themselves in uncomfortable situations regarding prescription pain medications, social drinking, recreational substances, and so on.
-Often, they voice concerns to health care providers that they have never voiced to anyone else, even their families, about adverse circumstances they are facing or unusual cravings that concern them.
+Substance misuse scenarios are not confined to what is portrayed in TV dramas.
+Frequently people find themselves in uncomfortable situations regarding prescription pain medications, social drinking, recreational substances, etc. Often, they voice concerns to health care providers that they have never voiced to anyone else, even their families, about adverse circumstances they are facing or unusual cravings that concern them.

-Families and friends may also be the ones to bring a substance use concern up to the affected individual or to a trusted health care provider.
-The perceptions and concerns voiced by someone who knows the individual well should always be considered for follow up.
+Families and friends may also be the ones to bring a substance use concern up to the affected individual or a trusted health care provider.
+The perceptions and concerns voiced by someone who knows the individual well should always be considered for follow-up.

 Both acute symptoms and chronic health consequences of substance use may bring the matter to the awareness of the health care system.
-Presenting symptoms can vary greatly depending on the individual and the substance involved, although some key diagnostic criteria are shared by each of the substance use disorders.
+Presenting symptoms can vary greatly depending on the individual and the substance involved, although each substance use disorder shares some key diagnostic criteria.

 Substance Use Evaluation

 All patients should be evaluated for substance use disorders.
-Studies demonstrate that eight of every 100 adults in the United States will have had at least one substance use disorder within the prior 12 months.36 Health professionals are obligated to view all new clients as having the potential for a substance use disorder.
+Studies demonstrate that eight of every 100 adults in the United States will have had at least one substance use disorder within the prior 12 months (SAMHSA, 2011).
+Health professionals are obligated to view all new clients as having the potential for a substance use disorder.

-Locating clues, signs and symptoms of a substance use disorder, depends on a combination of good screening, history taking, physical findings, psychiatric findings, and laboratory testing.
+Locating clues, signs and symptoms of a substance use disorder depends on good screening, history taking, physical findings, psychiatric findings, and laboratory testing.

 Substance Use Disorder: Opioid-Related Disorders

 Opioids are old friends to the health care professional.
-So much relief from pain and suffering can be attributed to the proper use of the opioid family that it saddens us there is a flipside of misuse and abuse that also occurs.
+So much relief from pain and suffering can be attributed to the proper use of the opioid family that it saddens us that there is a flipside to misuse and abuse.

 Please remember substance use and abuse basics.
 Not everyone taking a particular medication or street substance is an addict.
-With opioids especially, the current trend in health care is to label anyone on prescription analgesics either an addict or an addict in the making.
+With opioids especially, the current trend in health care is to label anyone on prescription analgesics, either an addict or an addict in the making.
 Opioids are an acceptable means of managing pain, both for short periods and long.
-It is an expectation that an individual utilizing them for legitimate reasons will, over time, begin to develop a physical tolerance for the medication, and upon abrupt discontinuation, experience withdrawal-type symptoms as their metabolism adjusts to the absence of the opioid.
+It is an expectation that an individual utilizing them for legitimate reasons will, over time, begin to develop a physical tolerance for the medication.
+Upon abrupt discontinuation, they experience withdrawal-type symptoms as their metabolism adjusts to the absence of the opioid.
 Neither tolerance nor withdrawal makes an addict.
-The DSM-5 emphasizes that the use of a substance does not make a person an addict.
+The DSM-5 emphasizes that substance use does not make a person an addict.

-The motivation for use has an important role for opioids.
-During an assessment, ask your client whether they gain benefit from their opioid beyond the relief of pain, feelings of well-being, euphoria, a feeling of relaxation, or a rise in mood beyond what may be attributed to pain relief.
-Frequently those who utilize opioids for the purpose of mood elevation or dissociation with current troubles will tell you outright if asked.
+The motivation for use has an important role in opioids.
+During an assessment, ask your client whether they benefit from their opioid beyond the relief of pain, feelings of well-being, euphoria, relaxation, or a rise in mood beyond what may be attributed to pain relief.
+Frequently those who utilize opioids for mood elevation or dissociation with current troubles will tell you outright if asked.
 Client survey tools such as the Current Opioid Misuse Measure (COMM) or Screener and Opioid Assessment for Patients with Pain (SOAPP) are available for use when client motivation for opioid use is uncertain.